ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

-Another book to read would be "The Case for Mars" by Robert Zubrin, the current President of Mars Society (which Elon Musk is a member).
+Another book to read would be "The Case for Mars" by Robert Zubrin, the current President and Founder of Mars Society (which Elon Musk is a member).
 The engineering decisions in Space X is clearly influenced by ideas in the book, like a Mars mission with no reliance on LEO+lunar infrastructure ("Mars Direct" approach) and short development cycle ("If you want to get humans to Mars, you can't do it in thirty years; you can't do it in twenty years - ten years is the most you can hope for").
 I may be overreaching, but it seems Elon has applied the engineering philosophies in the book not only for SpaceX, but also in his other ventures.

 &nbsp;&nbsp;